-This is a good place to start if you’d like to have an all-natural pregnancy-safe hand cream.
+This is a good place to start if you’d like to have all-natural pregnancy-safe hand cream.

-Here’s another hand cream free of harsh chemicals.
+Here’s another pregnancy safe hand cream free of harsh chemicals.
 It’s not greasy, and it absorbs quickly.

 The lightweight texture comes from a whipped blend of shea butter, oatmeal, and ceramides.

-Shea butter is a natural moisturizer rich with nutrients.
-Oatmeal meanwhile, is soothing to chapped skin.
+Shea butter is a natural moisturizer rich in nutrients.
+Oatmeal, meanwhile, is soothing to chapped skin.
 And ceramides reinforce the skin’s natural barrier against moisture loss and infection.

-In a clinical trial, they found that this moisturizer instantly boosted hydration of the skin by 169%.
+In a clinical trial, they found that this moisturizer instantly boosted the skin’s hydration by 169%.

 Moreover, it’s kind to sensitive skin and safe enough for babies.
 It has no alcohol, lanolin, artificial dyes or fragrances, parabens, mineral oil, petrolatum, phthalates, formaldehyde, gluten, nuts, or soy.